humandotlearning/receipts/README.md

 # receipts
+this project takes in reciept images as input and then analyzes it and extracts important fields from the image as a JSON file.

+## execution
- just open receipts.pynb in google colab and keep pressing shift + enter to execute
+just open **receipts.pynb** in google colab and keep pressing shift + enter to execute

  ## output